 The word “disease” may have caught your attention.
-Indeed, this is a disease of the eyes that simple rewetting drops from your local pharmacy may not adequately address.
-The tear inadequacy mentioned above, if not treated, can lead to inflammation, damage to the eyes surface, eye infections and permanent damage to the tear glands required to produce high quality tears.
+Yes, dry eye is an eye disease that simple rewetting drops from your local pharmacy may not adequately address.
+If left untreated, dry eye can lead to inflammation, damage to the eyes’ surface, eye infections, and permanent damage to the tear glands required to produce high-quality tears.

 The list of causes and risk factors is lengthy.